simgrid/simgrid/docs/source/Installing_SimGrid.rst

 enable_model-checking (on/OFF)
   Activates the formal verification mode.
-This will **hinder simulation speed** even when the model-checker is not activated at run time.
+This will **hinder simulation speed** even when the model checker is not activated at run time.

 enable_ns3 (on/OFF)